deja-vu-platform/deja-vu/packages/catalog/chat/README.md

 # Chat

-Send messages within a chat
+Exchange messages in real time with other users

 ## Actions